 1.7.5.
 When temperature has recovered to within 2 °C of 500 oC, increase feed rate by 100 g/hr.
 Repeat this until a feed rate of 420 g/hr is reached.

 1.7.6.
-Every 15 minutes, record bed temperature, feed rate on augur controller, gas concentrations by micro-GC, dry test meter rate, and system pressures by pressure gauges.
+Every 15 minutes, record bed temperature, feed rate on feeder controller, gas concentrations by micro-GC, dry test meter rate, and system pressures by pressure gauges.
 Verify that ESP is still arcing correctly.
 Respond to changes in any of these as needed.
 Refill ice and dry ice.
 Drain the ESP into a product collection jar as needed.

 1.8.
 Shutdown